 Step 2: Do – This involves developing and implementing a solution, deciding on how the effectiveness will be measured, how testing will be conducted, and how results will be measured.
 This includes the use of the process improvement plan for implementation of corrective action, executing the business process using all improvements, optimizing the business process, and automating the business process.

-Step 3: Check – This involves confirming the results before and after the implementation of the business process improvement, measuring effectiveness, and deciding whether the hypothesis is supported or not.
+Step 3: Check – This check phase involves confirming the results before and after the implementation of the business process improvement, measuring effectiveness, and deciding whether the hypothesis is supported or not.
 This also includes checking the data after the correction to ensure that it has worked.